 Conclusion: Overall, it was written amazingly well with a few unexpected twists and turns.
 The detail and extensive military knowledge the author has is incredible and the dialogue is impeccable.
 This isn’t a genre that I normally rush to pick up, but I enjoyed it as the author included a little bit of everything here.
 Anyone who enjoy’s military/police crime books will undoubtedly LOVE this book and I can see this story turned into a movie or even a TV series.
 If that were the case, I’d love to see Michelle Rodriguez play Sarah as I think she fits the personality.

-My rating on this one was 4 stars in May.
+My rating on this one was 4 stars in May but changed to five with the new version.
 Let’s see what other people are saying about it.

 “The novel is pretty damn awesome as a police drama.
 Lots of action, good surprises (in that it keeps us on our toes), and great pacing.
 I think it’s rather refreshing the way things always move along and we see so much of Sarah’s life and career.
 It feels like years pass even though it’s only six months.
 There’s a lot of action.” – Brad – 5*****

 This compelling read had all the ingredients to make it work – crime, military and police action, breathtaking scenes that made it hard to put the book down, romance, shocks, but also brutality/torture that is hard to read at times.
 However, everything blended together to create a great read.
 If you’re looking for an impressive action packed thriller, that isn’t afraid to show some emotion, then you won’t be disappointed.”
 Maureen – 4****

 “This satisfyingly complex and intricately plotted thriller with characters that light up the pages might be the best book you read this summer.
 It belongs in the same class of highly entertaining international thrillers as “The Girl with the Dragon Tattoo” or “I am Pilgrim”.
 Don’t miss this one! ” Ed – 5*****